satellite-earth/packages/apps/web-ui/README.md

 # Satellite UI

-Satellite UI is a PWA app for managing and interacting with [Personal Satellite nodes](https://github.com/satellite-earth/personal-node).
+Satellite UI is a PWA app for managing and interacting with [Personal Satellite nodes](../personal-node/).

-It's bundled by [Satellite Desktop](https://github.com/satellite-earth/desktop) but can also be run standalone in a web browser.
+It's bundled in [Satellite Desktop](https://github.com/satellite-earth/desktop) but can also be run standalone in a web browser.